Swift-AI/Swift-AI/Examples/README.md

 - **Update**: For every `x` position on the graph, the neural network is asked to make its 'best guess' for the corresponding `y` value.
 These points are plotted in red on the screen.
 - **Backpropagation**: For every `x` position, the network's output `y` is compared to the 'target' value.
 The resulting error is propagated through the network and its weights are adjusted accordingly (more details in the [documentation](https://github.com/collinhundley/Swift-AI/tree/master/Source#training)).

 Within a few seconds, the network is able to "learn" a good approximation of the target function.
-Note that the 'target' values are never actually stored by the neural network - rather, it uses them to learn by example.
+Note that the target values are never actually stored by the neural network - rather, it uses them to learn by example.

 > **Mine got stuck!**

 Yeah, that can happen.
 It's called a [local minimum](http://mnemstudio.org/ai/nn/images/minima1.gif).
-A good [learning rate and momentum factor](https://github.com/collinhundley/Swift-AI/tree/master/Source#standard) can help prevent that, but for this app it's best to just reset the network.
+A good [learning rate and momentum factor](https://github.com/collinhundley/Swift-AI/tree/master/Source#standard) can help prevent that, but for this simple example it's best to just reset the network.

 ### Evolution